 Who We Are

-Deborah founded Climate Gardens following 30 years experience as a Communications Consultant in London.
+Deborah founded Climate Gardens in 2013 following 30 years experience as a Communications Consultant in London.

 This included setting up and running Hytner Anderson, a highly profitable and successful London PR consultancy with her business partner over 16 years.

 Since 2008, Deborah has operated as a Environmental Entrepreneur working with a range of funding organisations to develop Climate Gardens into a succesful eco business with a commintment to change inertia around climate change.

 She initially secured funding from UnLtd to launch her international blog and used this to achieve a first Google ranking for climate change gardening above the RHS and the BBC.